jincubator/the-compact/README.md

 -   Smart wallet / EIP-7702 enabled sponsors with alternative signature logic.
 -   Chained deposit-and-register operations.

 Registration can be done by the sponsor or a third party (if they provide the sponsor's signature for `registerFor` type functions, or if they are providing the deposited tokens).
-When registering, the duration is inferred from the _shortest_ reset period of the involved locks.
-Registered compacts cannot be unregistered; they can be invalidated by the allocator consuming the nonce or by letting them expire.
+Registrations do not expire, and registered compacts cannot be unregistered; they can be invalidated by the allocator consuming the nonce or by letting them expire.

 ### Claimant Processing & Structure
 When an arbiter submits a claim, they provide an array of `Component` structs.
 Each `Component` specifies an `amount` and a `claimant`.